Avanade/DevOpsHOL/prerequisites.md

 1. Enter a name for your Virtual Machine and click "Create" to begin creating the VM.

-1. One eternity later, your VM has been created.
+1. After this step, your VM has been created.